Yamada-kun and the Seven Witches

-Yamada-kun and the Seven Witches (山田くんと7人の魔女, Yamada-kun to Nananin no Majo) (Note: 7人 is usually read as shichinin, but the official romanization uses nananin.) is a Japanese manga series written and illustrated by Miki Yoshikawa.
+Yamada-kun and the Seven Witches (山田くんと7人の魔女, Yamada-kun to Nananin no Majo) is a Japanese manga series written and illustrated by Miki Yoshikawa.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from February 2012 to February 2017, with its chapters collected in 28 tankōbon volumes.
 The series was published digitally in English by Crunchyroll starting in 2013 and was licensed in North America by Kodansha USA in 2015.

 An eight-episode television drama adaptation was broadcast on Fuji TV from August to September 2013.
 A 12-episode anime television series adaptation by Liden Films was broadcast from April to June 2015.

 Plot

 Ryu Yamada is known as a delinquent in his high school.
 He has been bored with his classes after one year of attending school.
 One day, he accidentally falls from a flight of stairs onto Urara Shiraishi, the ace student at the school.
 Yamada wakes up to find he has swapped bodies with her.
 The two try to reverse the change and discover kissing triggers the body swap.
 On the suggestion of student council vice-president Toranosuke Miyamura, they revive the Supernatural Studies club.
 The supernatural phenomenon–obsessed Miyabi Itou soon joins the club.
 The club encounters other "witches" (Note: Both the Japanese term majo (魔女) and the English term witch are used gender-neutrally.) with different powers are activated with a kiss on the lips.
 A transfer student, Kentaro Tsubaki, becomes a part of the club after nearly causing a fire to the old schoolhouse.
 Upon discovering the identity of the seventh witch, Rika Saionji, Yamada supposedly has his memories of the witches erased, but it instead affects the witches and the students involved.
 While the student council tries to impede his progress, Yamada restores the memories of the witches with a kiss, and gathers the seven witches (Note: "Seven witches" does not mean actual and only seven witches, but one batch of seven.
 There are two known batches, totaling 14 witches.) for a ceremony where he wishes for the powers to go away.
 He confesses his love to Urara and they become a couple.